Pelochus/bt-crazyflies/scripts/deps/README.md

 ## Dependencies Scripts

-These collection of scripts are dependencies for the making of this Bachelor's Thesis.
+These collection of scripts are dependencies and configurations for the making of this Bachelor's Thesis.

 ### Quick Install
 You should already have installed Paparazzi.
 If on Debian you can follow this [guide](https://github.com/Pelochus/bt-crazyflies/tree/main/scripts/debian#Quick-Install).